Packing Densities of Delzant and Semitoric Polygons: Perfect packings of semitoric polygons

 Now, suppose that $e_1$ is not vertical, and thus since the cut emanating from $c$ does not intersect $B_1$ it must intersect $B_2$.
 Then $e_2$ is not a straight line segment, since a cut passes through it, but this contracts the fact that $e_1=e_2$ and $e_1$ is a straight line segment.
 We conclude that $e_1$ and $e_2$ are both vertical line segments. \end{proof}

 Now we will prove a useful lemma about packed triangles which contain a vertical edge.

-\begin{lemma} Let $\strep$ be a representative of a semitoric polygon and let $B\subset\De$ be an admissibly packed triangle.
-If $e:= \overline{B}\setminus B$ is a vertical line segment, then: \begin{itemize} \item $B$ does not intersect any of the cuts in $\De$ (so $B$ is actually a triangle), and \item the two edges of $B$ which are not $e$ each have integer slopes which differ by one. \end{itemize} \end{lemma}
+\begin{Lemma} Let $\strep$ be a representative of a semitoric polygon, and let $B\subset\De$ be an admissibly packed triangle.
+If $e:= \overline{B}\setminus B$ is a vertical line segment, then \begin{itemize}\itemsep=0pt \item $B$ does not intersect any of the cuts in $\De$ {\rm (}so $B$ is actually a triangle$)$, and \item the two edges of $B$ which are not $e$ each have integer slopes which differ by one. \end{itemize} \end{Lemma}

 \begin{proof} Since $e$ is the only edge of $B$ not contained in $\partial \De$, one end point of $e$ will be in the top boundary of $\De$ and one will be in the bottom boundary.
 Thus, $\partial B \setminus e$ is a path in $\partial \De$ which travels along the top boundary around to the bottom boundary.
-Since $B$ is convex this means that $B$ includes all points from the bottom to top of $\De$ in this region, that is: for some $a,b\in\R$ (the expression for $B$ depends on if $B$ is on the right or left side of $\De$).
-Thus, if $B$ intersects any of the cuts in $\De$, then $B$ would also have to contain the corresponding marked point, since it lies on the same vertical line segment in $\De$ as the cut does.
+Since $B$ is convex, this means that $B$ includes all points from the bottom to top of $\De$ in this region, that is:

+for some $a,b\in\R$ (the expression for $B$ depends on if $B$ is on the right or left side of $\De$).
+Thus, if~$B$ intersects any of the cuts in $\De$, then $B$ would also have to contain the corresponding marked point, since it lies on the same vertical line segment in $\De$ as the cut does.
 Since an admissibly packed triangle in a semitoric polygon does not include any marked points, we conclude that $B$ does not intersect any cuts and we have established the first part of the claim.

 Thus, by Definition~\ref{def:STadm-packed-triangle}, $B = M(B(\lambda))$ for some $\lambda>0$ and $M\in\SL$, where $B(\lambda)$ is the convex hull of the origin and the points $(0,\lambda)$, $(\lambda, 0)$, as above.
 Note that $M$ sends the hypotenuse of $B(\lambda)$ to the vertical edge of $B$, so either